 \parit{Proof.} Fix $t\in[0,1]$.
 By Corollary~\ref{cor:k-for-k}, we may choose $R$ satisfying $0<R<\varpi\Kappa$, and such that the ball $\spc{B}=\oBall(\gamma_\infty(t),R)$ is a convex subset of $\spc{U}$ and forms a $\CAT\kappa$ space.

-A local geodesic segment with length less than $R/2$ that intersects $\oBall(\gamma_\infty(t),R/2)$, cannot leave $\spc{B}$ and hence is minimizing by Corollary~\ref{cor:loc-geod-are-min}.
-In particular, for all sufficiently large $n$, any subsegment of $\gamma_n$ through $\gamma_n(t)$ with length $<R/2$ is a geodesic.
+A local geodesic segment with length less than $R/2$ that intersects $\oBall(\gamma_\infty(t),R/2)$ cannot leave $\spc{B}$, and hence is minimizing by Corollary~\ref{cor:loc-geod-are-min}.
+In particular, for all sufficiently large $n$, if subsegment of $\gamma_n$ has length less than $R/2$ and contains $\gamma_n(t)$, then it is a geodesic.

 Since $\spc{B}$ is $\CAT\kappa$, geodesic segments in $\spc{B}$ depend uniquely and continuously on their endpoint pairs by Theorem~\ref{thm:cat-unique}.
-Thus there is a subinterval $\II$ of $[0,1]$, that contains a neighborhood of $t$ in $[0,1]$ and such that $\gamma_n|_\II$ is minimizing for all large $n$.
+Thus there is a subinterval $\II$ of $[0,1]$ that contains a neighborhood of $t$ in $[0,1]$ and such that $\gamma_n|_\II$ is minimizing for all large $n$.
 It follows that the restriction $\gamma_\infty|_\II$ is a geodesic, and therefore $\gamma_\infty$ is a local geodesic. \qeds

-The following theorem was proved by the first author and Richard Bishop \cite{a-b:h-c}.
-In analogy with Riemannian geometry, the main statement of the following theorem could be restated as: \emph{In a space of curvature $\le\kappa$, two points cannot be conjugate along a local geodesic of length $<\varpi\kappa$.}
+The following theorem was proved by the first author and Richard Bishop \cite{alexander-bishop:h-c}.
+In analogy with Riemannian geometry, the main statement of the following theorem could be restated as: \textit{In a space of curvature $\le\kappa$, two points cannot be conjugate along a local geodesic of length $<\varpi\kappa$.}